-We do not specify a target mix of salary, STI and LTI compensation for our other named executive officers, but we target a range of approximately 75% - 80% for the at-risk components.
+We do not specify a target mix of salary, STI and LTI compensation for our other NEOs, but we target a range of approximately 75% - 80% for the at-risk components.
 The overall compensation structure is adjusted to determine an appropriate mix on a position-by-position basis based on peer group data and other comparable compensation data for each position.

-2020 Compensation Decisions and Outcomes
+2021 Compensation Decisions and Outcomes